Finding Objects in SQL Server During Development

 obj ‘get%’, ‘P’

-I’ll get
+I’ll get:

-and if I call obj with no parameters I will get a list of all my objects with the most recently modified objects first.
+And if I call obj with no parameters, I will get a list of all my objects with the most recently modified objects first.
 This works with SQL 2005 and above.

 Leave a Comment